 When you access the Discussions tool from the Communication dropdown menu on the course navigational bar, you are taken to the main screen for the Discussions tool.
-The Discussions screen lists all of the topics that are available to you.
+The Discussions screen lists all of the forums and topics that are available to you.

 Reading Messages in Discussions

 Above is an example of a Discussion topic showing the Discussion List Pane.